 - ICT in the Public Sector

+Courses are given in Leiden and The Hague.
+We advise students to find housing in Leiden.
 The courses are normally offered in a combination of (guest)lectures, company visits, case work, lab work, and student presentations.
 Many activities are based on team work.
 The 120 ECTS programme structure is as follows:

 |Main Curriculum for both specialisations:||EC||Level|